gbif/hp-dissco-flanders/about.md

 <summary>
 The DiSSCo Flanders PowerBI dashboard
 </summary>

-Natural science collections contain a huge amount of information on the past and present of biodiversity worldwide.
-Since digitization at the specimen level is far from being accomplished to date, it remains a challenge to find relevant specimens and valorize the importance of these collections.
-Especially the smaller collections often remain unknown and even risk neglect or even disappearance.
-The Latimer Core standard wants to provide an answer to make collections and collection data more discoverable and interoperable.

-The DiSSCo Flanders use-case looked at the content of regional Flemish collections through a survey.
-The smaller research collections and living plant collections typically had only limited or no online representation of their content.
-Even a rough inventory of many collections was lacking.
-The standardized approach of conducting the survey made sure that the content of the collections can be compared to each other.
-This also made it possible to have a graphical representation of the collections through a PowerBI dashboard, which is instrumental in increasing the visibility of the collections for scientists and policy makers.
+The DiSSCo Flanders use-case examined regional Flemish collections through a survey.
+Discover the findings of this research on natural science collections and gain insights into the historical and current state of biodiversity.
+The use of a PowerBI dashboard for the graphical representation of the collections enhances their visibility for both scientists and policymakers.

 </details>